Notice of Privacy Practices

 Uses and Disclosures with Your Authorization

-We will obtain your authorization for any use or disclosure of your protected health information for purposes other than those summarized above, including (1) any use or disclosure of PHI for marketing, except for face-to-face communications with you and except for promotional gifts of nominal value; and (2) any disclosure of protected health information in exchange for direct or indirect payment (other than reasonable fees to cover the cost of preparation or other fees permitted by law), except for disclosures for treatment and payment purposes; for public health purposes; for certain research purposes; in connection with the sale of our business; to and from our accountants, attorneys and other business associates; in response to a request from you; or required by law.
+We will obtain your authorization for any use or disclosure of your PHI for purposes other than those summarized above, including (1) any use or disclosure of PHI for marketing, except for face-to-face communications with you and except for promotional gifts of nominal value; and (2) any disclosure of protected health information in exchange for direct or indirect payment (other than reasonable fees to cover the cost of preparation or other fees permitted by law), except for disclosures for treatment and payment purposes; for public health purposes; for certain research purposes; in connection with the sale of our business; to and from our accountants, attorneys and other business associates; in response to a request from you; or required by law.

 This section describes your rights with respect to your protected health information.